All Products

 Filter rule syntax

-• rule modifiers pattern rule option parameter: An instruction Glob matching pattern.
-The + instruction indicates an inclusion rule.
-Objects that match this rule are included in the result.
-The - instruction indicates an exclusion rule.
-Objects that match this rule are excluded from the result.
+• rule modifiers pattern: Instruction for glob pattern matching. + means include.
+Objects that match the rule are included in the result. - means exclude.
+Objects that match the rule are excluded from the result.

 • --include